 It’s essential to protect more than just the container design; each container includes registry codes and configurations ready for deployment, forming a complete container ecosystem.
 Here are three ways to enhance your AWS container security.

-Set Table Stakes for AWS Container Security
+#1: Set Table Stakes for AWS Container Security

 What are table stakes?
 Simply said, they are the minimum requirements for an application to do an effective job.
-Almost everyone uses them holistically, but often leave out certain essential components such as retaining containers for testing and communication instead of security.
+Almost everyone uses them holistically but often leave out certain essential components such as retaining containers for testing and communication instead of security.

-Make Sure What’s Running Is Expected to Run
+#2: Ensure What’s Running Is Expected to Run

 Container registries can be exposed to human errors and malicious behavior.
 One tweak can cause incalculable harm to the rest of your system downstream.
-Our security experts have seen examples of vulnerabilities within some orchestration platforms, such as a default insecure state where we’ve detected crypto jacket containers running crypto mining.
+Our cyber-risk experts have seen examples of vulnerabilities within some orchestration platforms, such as a default insecure state where we’ve detected crypto jacket containers running crypto mining.
 This is great for an attacker because it’s a very direct route to a target’s finances.

 Such attacks can arise from “sidecars,” which run alongside your workload, adding scripts on top of regular, functional platform requests.
 Therefore, you need to know what’s meant to be running without any interference and spot threats when they arise.